ollin23/engr240_nn/README.md

 - feedforward: simple feedforward process(weights * input + data)
 - train: trains the neural net
 - update: update the weights and biases
+- fit: replaced with fit2

-Notes, 8 Nov 2019:
+Notes, 12 Nov 2019
-- fixed relu errors; still potentially unstable
-- fixed error history storage
-- added graph of errors
+- Changed optimization implementation.
+A struct was more useful than several independent variables.
+- Still in process of implementing two more gradient optimizations.
+- A menu to select optimization features will be added as well as options to save the visualizations generated at the end of training.
+- Designing prediction function to work non-training data.

 Notes, 11 Nov 2019:
 - massive update.
 Rewrote the backpropagation algorithm after encountering an intractable problem